RedHatInsights/drift-backend/README.md

 The db schema is defined by the objects defined in models.py.
 When a change is made to these model objects, a database migration needs to be created.
 This migration will be applied automatically when an updated image is spun up in a pod.
 The steps to create the database migration are below:

 * make changes to model objects in models.py
-* in the historical-system-profiles-backend source directory, run `pipenv shell`
+* in the historical-system-profiles-backend source directory, run `poetry shell`
 * spin up the dev database with `docker-compose -f dev.yml up -d`
 * run flask to upgrade the dev database to its current state with the command `FLASK_APP=historical_system_profiles.app:get_flask_app_with_migration flask db upgrade`
 * now run flask to create migration with the command `FLASK_APP=historical_system_profiles.app:get_flask_app_with_migration flask db migrate -m "migration message"`